prajakta1321/Predicting-Stock-Movement-by-Leveraging-Historical-Data-and-News-Embeddings/README.md

 Unlike traditional models that rely only on price trends, this approach integrates structured numerical features with unstructured textual data to improve predictive performance.

 The project demonstrates an end-to-end Machine Learning pipeline involving data preprocessing, feature engineering, NLP embedding generation, model training, and evaluation.

+✅ Objective

+To build a classification model that predicts whether a stock will move Up or Down, using:

+Technical indicators derived from historical price data

+Context-aware embeddings generated from financial news